BMI Calculator for Women – Body Mass Index

 A crucial remark about this formula is that the units you use DO matter.
-To discover what is a normal BMI, or establish where you place in the BMI ranges, you should always use the metric system, that is your weight in kilograms and your height in meters.
+To discover what is a normal BMI or establish where you place in the BMI range, you should always use the metric system, that is, your weight in kilograms and your height in meters.

-BMI is not a definite measurement of anything health-related, but it is a good statistical measurement so we know if there is anything drastically wrong with our bodies, and if we need to worry about health problems.
-BMI was never designed to be a diagnostic tool and it has many flaws, which we will talk about later.
-However, its simplicity makes it very convenient as a first-approach tool to statistically determine if someone is underweight, or has an obese BMI, so you can start looking deeper at why that is, and if there are any health risks associated.
+BMI is not a definite measurement of anything health-related.
+However, it is a good statistical measurement so we know if there is anything drastically wrong with our bodies and if we need to worry about health problems.
+BMI was never designed to be a diagnostic tool, and it has many flaws, which we will talk about later.
+However, its simplicity makes it very convenient as a first-approach tool to statistically determine if someone is underweight or has an obese BMI, so you can start looking deeper at why that is and if there are any health risks associated.

 Normal BMI for women and why separate it from men

-In fact, here at Omni Calculator we have created 5 different BMI calculators, one for each of the four major BMI groups (children, teenagers, women, and men) as well as a general one, for good measure.
-If you have landed in this calculator but you are not an adult woman, here is a list of all the BMI calculators we have made with links, so that you can use the one that applies to you:
+In fact, here at Omni Calculator, we have created 5 different BMI calculators, one for each of the four major BMI groups (children, teenagers, women, and men) as well as a general one, for good measure.
+If you have landed in this calculator, but you are not an adult woman, you can use other BMI calculators, such as BMI calculator for kids, BMI calculator for teenagers, or BMI calculator for men.

 What is a good BMI for women? – WHO and BMI categories

-In the year 2000, the World Health Organization (WHO) published a report called Obesity: preventing and managing the global epidemic.
-In page 9 of this report, there are all the BMI categories recognized by WHO and their BMI ranges.
+In the year 2000, the World Health Organization (WHO) published a report called.
+On page 9 of this report, there are all the BMI categories recognized by WHO and their BMI ranges.
 We will use this as a reference from now on.
 We also include other subcategories that are in agreement with WHO guidelines.
 These ranges can be plotted on a BMI chart for females and males.
 You can see the chart in the section below.

-There are no distinct charts for male and female, because, amongst other reasons, BMI is just a statistical parameter and doesn't take into account the differences in body shapes and musculature between individuals or groups.
-Another way to look at it is that even though women tend to have higher levels of healthy body fat which would make them heavier, men also tend to have higher levels of muscle, which weighs more and contributes to balancing this effect.
+There are no distinct charts for males and females because, among other reasons, BMI is just a statistical parameter and doesn't take into account the differences in body shapes and musculature between individuals or groups.
+Another way to look at it is that even though women tend to have higher levels of healthy body fat, which would make them heavier, men also tend to have higher levels of muscle, which weighs more and contributes to balancing this effect.

 BMI percentile and its relevance

 So, when you're having a look at your percentile, just remember that it is skewed towards the condition of the general population.
-For example, in the USA women (and men) tend to be overweight, so being placed in the middle (50th) percentile is not exactly a good sign, since it probably means you're slightly overweight.
-Using percentiles together with absolute BMI values (or even with BMI prime for women) you give you more information about your current state.
+For example, in the USA, women (and men) tend to be overweight, so being placed in the middle (50th) percentile is not exactly a good sign since it probably means you're slightly overweight.
+Using percentiles together with absolute BMI values (or even with BMI Prime for women) gives you more information about your current state.

-BMI prime is a term often mentioned in BMI articles that might seem confusing at first glance.
+BMI Prime is a term often mentioned in BMI articles that might seem confusing at first glance.
 It typically ranges from 0.5 to 2, while BMI itself has values between 15 and 40.
 However, they are both strongly correlated.
-BMI prime is no more than the ratio of the actual BMI to the ideal BMI for women.
-The value for healthy or normal BMI for women is 25, the same as for men.
+BMI Prime is no more than the ratio of the actual BMI to the ideal BMI for women.
+The value for a healthy or normal BMI for women is 25, the same as for men.

-An ideal BMI prime is around 1, which corresponds to a BMI of 25.
-The margins are narrow, since we are talking about small numbers, so, even though 1.5 sounds like close enough to 1, it corresponds to a BMI of 37.5, which means you have "Obese Class II" or "Severly obese" according to WHO BMI categories.
+An ideal BMI Prime is around 1, which corresponds to a BMI of 25.
+The margins are narrow since we are talking about small numbers, so even though 1.5 sounds close enough to 1, it corresponds to a BMI of 37.5, which means you have "Obese Class II" or "Severely obese" according to WHO BMI categories.